Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Confessing.
 Telling your partner about every intrusive thought.
 Telling your therapist in elaborate detail.
 Telling friends.
 The confession is a compulsion.

 Avoidance of intimacy.
 Withdrawing from sex with the partner.
 Or having sex specifically to test response, which is its own compulsion.
-The intimacy becomes laboratory for orientation determination, which destroys the intimacy.
+The intimacy becomes a laboratory for orientation determination, thereby destroying it.

 Trying to figure it out.
 The meta-compulsion.
 The endless attempt to think your way to certainty about your orientation.
 This is the ritual that runs all the others.